terrychong98/sudu_assessment/README.md

 - Communication between microservices occurs within a secure internal network.
 - Order Data Volume Is Manageable.

-## How this feature aligns with SuDu AI’s goal

-Integrating OAuth2 and Redis caching helps SuDu AI automate 80% of routine operations by enabling secure, seamless access and faster data processing.
-These features reduce manual management, improve system speed and reliability, and ensure the platform runs efficiently with minimal human intervention.

 ## AI Usage Log

 - API Prompt where mainly focus in getting overall idea and generating boilerplate of the project using [ChatGpt](https://chatgpt.com/share/68ec5e1c-f2b8-800b-9288-82415e8d28ca).